george-toka/Uni---WebDev-Projects/README.md

 <br>
 Our topic of choice was an Online Voting System for Greece.
 For the implementation of the website we used HTML,CSS and internal/external frameworks<br>
 like Grid,Flexbox & Bootstrap.
 For back-end manipulation we were asked to use PHP.
 The back-end scripts were basically already given as templates to create<br>
-and structure the website around them, but due to our differentiation of our topic form the suggested ones we went on to create our own.
+and structure the website around them, but due to our differentiation of our topic from the suggested ones we went on to create our own. <br>
 **Important note: Because the creation of the website and the various functionalities of our database was done at the same time <br>
 these functionalities couldn't be utilised due to lack of time.
-Nevertheless they are existent and fully functional in the database itself.
+Nevertheless they are existent and fully functional in the database itself.<br>
 <br>